Andre-Tan/Pincer/README.md

 # Pincer: In Silico PCR for Python3

+## Introduction

+### Purpose

 Pincer is a Python3 tool to do in silico PCR.

 Provide it with a genome assembly FASTA and primers FASTA, and it will produce amplicons where possible.

+### Background

+Other tools for the same purpose exist (e.g. Seqpoet in Python2 and isPcr in C), but there is none for Python3.

+Although we can use both tools from Python3 by communicating with the command line, it adds unnecessary hassle to the whole process, thus Pincer.

+### Developer's Opinions

+Pincer and Seqpoet is similar in speed, where in the same machine they take ~2 minutes to do in silico PCR to the whole genome.
+IsPCR is a lot faster (~10s), but may be unfriendly to those familiar to only Python tools.

+If you want speed, use isPcr.
+If you want ease, use Seqpoet or Pincer (depending on the version of Python you use).

 ## Requirements

-Currently it only needs Bio.pairwise2 and Bio.SeqIO.
-Version will be updated.
+Currently it only needs Biopython, specifically Bio.pairwise2 and Bio.SeqIO.

+Working with Biopython >= v1.7.

+## Installation

+Pincer uses setup.py for easier installation.
+Clone the GitHub page for Pincer, and run setup.py using `python3 setup.py install` over the command line on the directory where setup.py for Pincer is.

+You will then be able to use Pincer by calling `pincer` on the command line.

 ## Usage
-As is, Pincer is ready to be used over the command line, but you may need to do `python3 run_Pincer.py --query <your assembly FASTA> --primers <your primers FASTA>` (setup.py will be made).
+As is, Pincer is ready to be used over the command line after installation.

 The required variables are:
 `--query <FASTA>`: an assembled genome FASTA.
 Alignment will be checked within contigs; the longer the contigs, the better chance we have to find possible existing alignments.